Alfresco/docs-alfresco/saml-module/latest/install/index.md

 ## Uninstall steps

-Use the [Module Management Tool](LINK) to uninstall the SAML SSO module from Alfresco Content Services.
+Use the [Module Management Tool](LINK) to uninstall the SAML Module from Alfresco Content Services.

 1. Stop the Alfresco server.